AZIZGASIMOV94/Java-Course-Task/README.md

 eger azerbaycan dili sechilse eyni qaydada sorushacaq xerite nedir? mushteri map yazmalidir. yene sehv yazsa 3 defe duz cavabi cixardacaq ki: xerite

+# Task Description:
+Read text file which contains words and their translation put them into map and then ask user to choose in which language wants to get questions give three chances to the user to answer correctly then skip to the next question.

 # myTxtFile variable holds the path to the actual file modify it accordingly before running the program.